awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 The following limits apply to traffic mirror sessions:
 + Maximum number of sessions per account: 10,000
-+ Maximum number of sessions on a network interface: 3
++ Maximum number of sessions on a traffic mirror source network interface: 3

 ### <a name="traffic-mirroring-target-limits"></a>